“How do I become a travel blogger?” That’s a question we get a lot.

 People want to read new content and you need to network and publicize yourself.
 So even if you are relaxing at the beach for a week or so, you need to be prepared to keep working.

-Dave and I are 8 years into our travel blogging careers and it has only been this past year that we've actually stopped to smell the roses.
+Dave and I are 10 years into our travel blogging careers but it has only been the past year two years that we’ve actually stopped to smell the roses.

 But during the building years, we never missed a sunrise, sunset, or moment.